joosy/grill/README.md

 <a href="http://joosy.ws"><img src="http://f.cl.ly/items/3X0f2K1z3r1X3K162W2c/logo.png" align="right" /></a>

 Grill was developed as a building environment for **[Joosy](http://joosy.ws) Framework** standalone mode.
 We wanted to have an ability to share the dependency system between the framework core and project utilizing it.
+As the result we ended up using Grill to compile even **Joosy** itself.
 But you can use it for any framework and any project since **Mincer** approach is really the flexible and the powerful one.

 ## Why Grill?